craftingcity/The-Known-World/Game Notes/Campaigns.md

 Evocative Title: **"The Ancient Empire's Mysteries"**
 Description: *'I don't know what year it is.
 The folks that come are saying we're past a century.
 I've been here over a decade and I still don't understand this place.
 I know I'm not long for this world, but I'll be damned if I don't figure Minyostalma somehow in my head.'*
-Vibe Notation: This campaign will begin at middle-low level, and nearly all questing will focus on the happenings inside Minyostalma.
+Vibe Notation: This campaign will begin at middle-low level, and nearly all questing will focus on the happenings inside Minyostalma, and the secrets still buried within.
 Politics / Tactics (*Survival Tactics*): *2* / *5*

 Evocative Title: **"The Baron's Instruments"**